DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 > However, both Victor, Stella, and Erasmus have recently realized that they are running out of time.
 The Border Ethereal is full of other wandering spirits, many of whom are far less friendly than Stella herself, and Erasmus can’t keep her safe forever.
 Worse still, Stella’s spirit appears to slowly be fading, drawn further and further away by the pull of the Ethereal Plane with each passing day.
 If her soul isn’t returned to her body soon, Stella may lose herself—forever.

 # H1.
 Erasmus' Plea
-On the first night after the players reach 5th level, the party is awoken in the night by the sound of a window slamming open and the feel of a cold draft filling the room.
+Shortly before dawn on the first night after the players reach 5th level, the party is awoken in the night by the sound of a window slamming open and the feel of a cold draft filling the room.
 Closer inspection reveals that one of the windows has flown open, seemingly of its own accord.
 (The window was opened by the **poltergeist** of Erasmus van Richten.)

 The players can notice that the panes of the windows looking into the room have frosted over, and that their breath now mists in the chill air.
 Shortly afterward, several items in the room begin levitating into the air, and the shutters to the room’s windows begin rattling.
 As they do, an invisible finger begins inscribing a message in the frost on one of the windows: *Help Victor.* After a moment, it then adds—almost hesitantly—*Please.*